 - Medical -- Products that improve the efficiency and quality of healthcare.

-- Sustainable Technologies – “Green” products that reduce dependence on non-renewable energy resources, as well as products designed for other purposes using environmentally friendly materials or manufacturing processes.
+- Sustainable Technologies/Future Energy -- “Green” products that reduce dependence on non-renewable energy resources, as well as products designed for other purposes using environmentally friendly materials or manufacturing processes.

 - Provide a description of your entry (up to 500 words) in the form of a technical abstract, in English.
 Your description should cover how the entry works, what makes it novel, how it would be produced, and where it would be applied.
 Entries will be judged on these criteria: